Non-trivial bundles and Algebraic Classical Field Theory: The Peierls bracket

-Assume that $\nabla^{(n-1)}F_{\varphi}[0]$ is microcausal.
-Since $F$ is microcaulsal as well, it is sufficient to show microcausality holds for the other terms in the sum.
-Due to symmetry of the connetion, we can simply study the wave front set of a single term such as
+Assume that $\nabla^{k-1}F_{\varphi}[0]$ is microcausal.
+Since $F$ is microcausal as well, it is sufficient to show microcausality holds for the other terms in the sum.
+Due to symmetry of the connection, we can simply study the wave front set of a single term such as

 The idea is to apply Theorem 8.2.14 in \cite{hormanderI}.
 Recall that a connection $\Gamma_{\varphi}$ can be seen as a mapping $\Gamma^{\infty}_c(M\leftarrow \varphi^*VB)\times \Gamma^{\infty}_c(M\leftarrow \varphi^*VB)\rightarrow\Gamma^{\infty}_c(M\leftarrow \varphi^*VB)$ with associated integral kernel $\Gamma[\varphi](x,y,z)$ defined by